 For the Topping

 - In a large bowl, combine flour, white sugar, brown sugar, baking powder, and salt.
-Blend in butter with your fingertips until mixture resembles coarse sand.
+Blend in butter with your fingertips until the mixture resembles coarse sand.
 Stir in water until just combined.

-- Remove peach mixture from the oven.
+- Remove the peach mixture from the oven.
 Add spoonfuls of the topping evenly over the peach mixture.

-- Sprinkle entire cobbler with the sugar and cinnamon.
+- Sprinkle the entire cobbler with the sugar and cinnamon.
 Bake for 30 minutes or until top of the cobbler is golden brown.